jcphlux/XamarinAudioManager/README.md

 Xamarin Audio Manager provides a simple way to play audio files in Xamarin Forms projects.

+Note: I have not been developing for Xamarin lately and have been to busy to give any time this project.
+If some one wants to take it over let me know.

 The Supported Xamarin Platforms are:
 - iOS
 - Android